-BYOD (Bring Your Own Device) Policy for Year 9 - 10 students
+BYOD (Bring Your Own Device) Policy for Year 9 - 11 students

-It is expected that students at Years 9 - 10 will have their own device to utilise as part of their learning programme.
+It is expected that students at Years 9 - 11 from the beginning of Term 1, will have their own device to utilise as part of their learning programme.
 Hare Krishna School incorporates E-Learning at all levels and we will continue to maintain a blended learning environment where a computing device is one of many tools students will use to learn during each day.
 Students will use open source tools (free tools via the web) and will not be required to purchase further applications unless stipulated.
 You DO NOT need to purchase the Microsoft Office suite - this is provided by the school.